sensegrouppro/Security-System/README.md

 **Remote access testing.** Before we leave, we test remote access from outside your network — using a cellular connection rather than your building's Wi-Fi — to confirm it works as expected from a real-world scenario.

----

 ## Step 8: Full System Testing

-[Add image: Two technicians reviewing a monitor showing all camera feeds in a grid view, checking image quality and coverage angles before sign-off]

 Every camera.
 Every cable.
 Every recording function.
 Nothing gets signed off without passing a full test.